-I’m a senior software engineer, actor, writer and filmmaker.
+I’m a senior software engineer at Google Zürich; and an actor, writer and filmmaker during my free time.
 This website is mostly about tech; I have a separate website about acting.

 As a software engineer, I’ve worked at Google Zürich, and at Improbable in London; before all this, I ran a small indie game dev studio for almost a decade.
 I also taught Computer Graphics at my university; I’ve written a textbook based on my lectures.